It’s all Huey Lewis and the News’ fault.

 Maybe I’m spoiled by cognitive bias.
 I’m old enough to remember the terror of the 1980s when AIDS mowed down entire swathes of the gay population and was threatening to do the same to the heterosexual population, and a terrified public armed itself with pitchforks and torches – sometimes literally – to drive the infected out of their communities.
 I remember when my local newspaper refused to run Doonesbury cartoons featuring an AIDS patient because it was all too scandalous.
 To all too many AIDS was just desserts for the sinful, shameful behavior of gay people, and no tears were to be shed for their loss.
 It was in that climate that these rides began, partly to raise money, and partly to help dispel the stigma of the disease.

 Yet maybe the campaign has worked too well in some respects, and maybe that explained my earlier agnosticism toward the specific cause I was raising money for.
 We are no longer ignorant of how AIDS is transmitted, it is no longer an automatic death sentence, and I tend to live in communities where gay people are a welcome part of it.
 At least as far as white, middle-class, socially-progressive people are concerned, the crisis appears to be over.

 But it isn’t over: even the long-surviving infected can still take a turn for the worse, and AIDS is definitely not a disease that limits itself to white, middle-class liberal communities.
-In some of his comments Neil Giuliano talked about how even in San Francisco every day someone new gets infected, and how it is particularly problematic for gay minorities who do not generally have the support of their friends and neighbors in embracing their sexuality or understanding their disease.
+In some of his comments Neil Giuliano talked about how, even in San Francisco, every day someone new gets infected, and how it is particularly problematic for gay minorities who do not generally have the support of their friends and neighbors to embrace their sexuality or understand their disease.
 It’s for them that we ride, so that both they and their communities can come to understand that neither need be something to so abjectly fear.

 See the pictures at the Storify page for Day 2.